BattleFrog99/Voly-Releases/README.md

 Please utilize the [Issues](https://github.com/BattleFrog99/Voly-Releases/issues) tab for bug reports, or email [volyapp1@gmail.com](mailto:volyapp1@gmail.com) for help and support.

 This application is proprietary software.
-See [LICENSE](LICENSE.txt) for details.
-Do not redistribute or modify without permission.
+Redistribution is permitted without prior permission, provided that proper attribution is given to the original author.
+See [LICENSE](LICENSE.txt) for full terms.

 I'm currently looking for a new job, so if this application peaks your interest, please view my [Portfolio](https://evan-goddard.github.io/eg-portfolio/) and get in contact with me for any opportunities, thanks!